 This program tells the story of each child’s individual journey throughout their cancer treatment.
-Upon diagnosis the child receives a length of leather twine and beads that spell out their first name.
-During their treatment they add to the necklace by selecting beads that symbolize their treatment, surgeries, diagnostic procedures and blood work, a journal is also provided.
-This offers children with a unique way to share their story with family and friends.
+Upon diagnosis, the child receives a length of leather twine and beads that spell out their first name.
+During their treatment they add to the string by selecting beads that symbolize their treatment, surgeries, diagnostic procedures and blood work, a journal is also provided.
+This offers children a unique way to share their story with family and friends.

 Chemotherapy and radiation used to treat the child very often cause cognitive learning difficulties.
 In an effort to ensure that these children have the same opportunities as their peers this program works with parents and children to determine if the child is experiencing learning difficulties due to the late effects of treatment and if so create a plan for support.
 We also work with the schools to ensure they are aware of the child’s needs and to work with the families to help them learn to cope with these challenges.
 We are pleased to share that the Edmonton Oilers Community Foundation provides us with a significant annual grant in support of this vital program.
 The CIBC Children’s Foundation also supports the BrainWorks program.

 Held each September long weekend at Camp He Ho Ha, this four-day weekend provides an indoor camping experience for families who are at various stages of the disease and survivorship.
 Activities such as swimming, arts and crafts, mini golf, climbing wall, family dances, and ropes course provide families with an opportunity to reach out to others and promote interaction and acceptance.
 At the end of the weekend, many of the families leave the camp with a sense that they are not alone in the fight against childhood cancer.
 It also provides newly diagnosed families with a feeling of hope as they see children who have survived the disease.
 Camp Beat It is made possible by the generous support of the Ralph Hole Jr. Memorial Fund and the Edmonton Civic Employees Charitable Assistance Fund.